History of Christianity in Ireland: Irish Parliament and the Passing of Tolerance

 In the Irish Parliament meanwhile a spirit of independence appeared.
 As the Parliament of the Pale it had been so often used for factious purposes that in 1496 Poynings' Law was passed, providing that henceforth no Irish Parliament could meet, and no law could be proposed, without the previous consent of both the Irish and English Privy Councils.
 Further, the English Parliament claimed the right to legislate for Ireland; and in the laws prohibiting the importation of Irish cattle (1665), and Irish woollen manufactures (1698), and that dealing with the Irish forfeited estates (1700), it asserted its supposed right.

 When one member, Molyneux, protested, the English Parliament condemned him, and ordered his book to be burned by the common hangman.
-Moreover, it passed an Act in 1719 expressly declaring that it had power to legislate for Ireland, taking away also the appellate jurisdiction of the Irish House of Lords.
+Moreover, it passed the Declaratory Act 1719, expressly declaring that it had power to legislate for Ireland, taking away also the appellate jurisdiction of the Irish House of Lords.
 The fight made by Swift against Wood's halfpence showed that, though Molyneux was dead, his spirit lived; Lucas continued the fight, and Grattan in 1782 obtained legislative independence.

-In 1778 by an Act enabling Catholics to hold all lands under lease; and in 1782 by a further Act allowing them to erect Catholic schools with the permission of the Protestant bishop of the diocese, to own a horse worth more than £5, and to assist at Mass without being compelled to accuse the officiating priest.
+In 1778 by an act enabling Catholics to hold all lands under lease; and in 1782 by a further act allowing them to erect Catholic schools with the permission of the Protestant bishop of the diocese, to own a horse worth more than £5, and to assist at Mass without being compelled to accuse the officiating priest.
 Nor were Catholic bishops any longer compelled to quit the kingdom, nor Catholic children specially rewarded if they turned Protestant.
-Not for ten years was there any further concession, and then an Act was passed allowing Catholics to erect schools without seeking Protestant permission, admitting Catholics to the Bar, and legalizing marriages between Protestants and Catholics.
-Much more important was the Act of 1793 giving the Catholics the Parliamentary and municipal franchise, admitting them to the universities and to military and civil offices, and removing all restrictions in regard to the tenure of land.
+Not for ten years was there any further concession, and then an act was passed allowing Catholics to erect schools without seeking Protestant permission, admitting Catholics to the Bar, and legalizing marriages between Protestants and Catholics.
+Much more important was the Roman Catholic Relief Act 1793 giving the Catholics the parliamentary and municipal franchise, admitting them to the universities and to military and civil offices, and removing all restrictions in regard to the tenure of land.
 They were still excluded from Parliament, from the inner Bar, and from a few of the higher civil and military offices.

 Always in favour of religious liberty, Grattan would have swept away every vestige of the Penal code.
 But, in 1782, he mistakenly thought that his work was done when legislative independence was conceded.
 He forgot that the executive was still left independent of Parliament, answerable only to the English ministry; and that, with rotten boroughs controlled by a few great families, with an extremely limited franchise in the counties, and with pensioners and placemen filling so many seats, the Irish Parliament was but a mockery of representation.